 It is often easier and more affordable to purchase high-quality processed aloe vera (capsules and skincare) than to risk consuming anthraquinones or wasting money on no ingredients in pre-cut leaves.

 Q: Can I raise my own Aloe Vera?

 A: You should be able to.
 However, if you live in a cold climate where it freezes in the winter, the plant should be grown indoors.
 It is hardy and takes very little care.
 Don’t overwater it.
 Give it some occasional natural plant food and lots of sun.
 Having said that, please read the previous question and its answer.

 Q: What effect does using heat have when processing Aloe Vera?

 A: Heat caramelizes the sugars and also breaks down the large chains which are essential to maximizing the nutritional benefits.

 A: Read the label carefully.
-The ingredients should be listed either in percentage of volume or from highest concentration as the first ingredient.
+The ingredients should be listed either in the percentage of volume or from the highest concentration as the first ingredient.
 In most lotions and ointments, aloe is listed last or very near the end of ingredients and water is often first.
 This tells you that the product has very little aloe in it, that the moisture in the product is water and not from aloe, and that overall, there is little to no nutrient value in the bottle.
 Aloe should be listed as the first ingredient on the label and water should not be an ingredient whatsoever as all moisture should come from the aloe plant.
-Also avoid aloe products that contain parabens, artificial ingredients, colors and/or perfumes.
-Bottles aloe should not be clear.
-Buy from a reputable brand who is transparent about their ingredients and process.
+Also avoid Aloe products that contain parabens, artificial ingredients, colors, and/or perfumes.
+The bottles should not be clear.
+Buy from a reputable brand that is transparent about its ingredients and process.
 Read customer reviews and testimonials.